watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 The following terms are used in this document as defined below:

-* SRv6 Service Function Node: An SR segment endpoint node that provides SRv6-aware network function as a service segment.
+* SRv6 Service Function Node: an SR segment endpoint node that offers SRv6-aware network functions as service segments.
+* In-network SFC: provides SFC within the SR domain by using SR-aware network functions.

 ## Requirements Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.